Learning Coulomb Potentials and Beyond with Free Fermions in Continuous Space

-\end{theorem} Before diving into the proof, we would like to emphasize again that, even if we are unable to estimate the values $V(p_{\j})$ at specific points, but only local averages $ \omega_{\j}$ for $\j \in \{0:m-1\}^3$, which converge to $V(p_{\j})$, we construct, in the following, an algorithm that finds estimators with precision $\varepsilon$, independent of the grid size $\ell$. \begin{proof} In a first step, we assume $c\leq\frac{2K\Lambda^*}{y_*}$ and apply the data acquisition algorithm Algorithm \ref{protocol} with grid size
+Before diving into the proof, we emphasize that although we cannot estimate the values $V(p_{\j})$ at specific points and only observe local averages $\omega_{\j}$ for $\j \in \{0:m-1\}^3$, we nevertheless construct an algorithm that achieves precision $\varepsilon$, independent of the grid size $\ell$.
+Moreover, we view our result as a proof of principle, meaning that the constants are not optimized and leave room for numerical refinement.